BoomBot1/kiberiaBookRegistry/README.md

 - admin creds:
 - admin@example.com
 - kiberia
+!!!Warning!!!
+Before creating new Author, create a new user than paste the user_id in user_id field in create author form.
+P.S. or paste 0 in that field

 second: log in with admin creds on '...:8000/login'.
 Click on "admin" in navigation panel